 All staff will aim to always put the needs of our young people first.
-We hope to encourage our players to be confident and assertive and aim to develop a positive, trusting and respectful relationship with children and young adults in our care, so they know they will be listened to and supported fully.
+We hope to encourage our students to be confident and assertive and aim to develop a positive, trusting and respectful relationship with children and young adults in our care, so they know they will be listened to and supported fully.

-Our policy applies to all staff and volunteers working with our players at County Academy.
+Our policy applies to all staff and volunteers working with our students at Stockport County Football Education.